cseanburns/geo-titles/manuscript/title-manuscript.md

 with geographical names in their titles
 (*n* = 1283)
 are cited less frequently
-than those without geographical names
+than articles without geographical names
 (*n* = 8702).
+The Wilcoxon rank sum test
-The Mann-Whitney U test revealed a statistically significant difference in citation distributions between articles with and without geographical names in their titles
+revealed a statistically significant difference in citation distributions between articles with and without geographical names in their titles
 (*p* < 0).